striezel/botvinnik/doc/configuration-core.md

 The following Matrix-related settings are recognized in the configuration file:

-* **matrix.homeserver** - _(since 0.0.1)_ host name of the server where the
+* **matrix.homeserver** - _(since 0.0.1, required)_ host name of the server
-  Matrix instance runs
+  where the Matrix instance runs (e. g. `https://matrix.example.tld/`)
-* **matrix.userid** - _(since 0.0.1)_ user id of the Matrix user (e. g.
+* **matrix.userid** - _(since 0.0.1, required)_ user id of the Matrix user
-  `@alice:example.tld`)
+  (e. g. `@alice:example.tld`)
-* **matrix.password** - _(since 0.0.1)_ password for the Matrix user
+* **matrix.password** - _(since 0.0.1, required)_ password for the Matrix user

+All of these three settings are required to be present in any valid configuration file, because these are essential for connecting to the Matrix homeserver.
+The bot will post its replies as the Matrix user specified by the **matrix.userid** setting.
+It is therefore advisable (although not required) to create a separate Matrix user that is just used by the bot.

 ## Bot management settings

-* **command.prefix** - _(since 0.0.5)_ prefix for text commands (e. g. if you
+* **command.prefix** - _(since 0.0.5, optional)_ prefix for text commands (e. g.
-  have a hypothetical command `foo` and the prefix is set to `!`, then the text message `!foo` will trigger that command)
+  if you have a hypothetical command `foo` and the prefix is set to `!`, then the text message `!foo` will trigger that command); defaults to `!` if not set
-* **bot.stop.allowed.userid** - _(since 0.0.11)_ user id of a Matrix user that
+* **bot.stop.allowed.userid** - _(since 0.0.11, required)_ user id of a Matrix
-  is allowed to stop the bot (e. g. `@alice:example.tld`).
+  user that is allowed to stop the bot (e. g. `@alice:example.tld`).
 This setting may occur multiple times with different user ids to allow more users to stop the bot.
 At least one user id must be specified.
 Furthermore, the user id from the setting **matrix.userid** will be added to this list automatically, if it has not been specified as user allowed to stop the bot.
-* **bot.sync.allowed_failures** - _(since 0.2.0)_ the number of allowed Matrix
+* **bot.sync.allowed_failures** - _(since 0.2.0, optional)_ the number of
-  synchronization failures within the last 32 synchronization attempts before the bot exits.
+  allowed Matrix synchronization failures within the last 32 synchronization attempts before the bot exits.
 Allowed range is from 0 (zero) to 31.
 This setting can be used to avoid that the bot stops when the network connection may occasionally be down for a few seconds.
 One allowed failure is approx. the equivalent of five seconds network downtime.
-Default value is twelve.
+Default value is twelve, if it is not set explicitly.

   Set this to zero, if you want to restore the behaviour used in versions before 0.2.0.
+However, a value of zero means that the bot stops whenever there is a small, short network downtime, so this is not advisable.

 # Example of a complete configuration file

 The following example is a complete core configuration file for the